-- Visit a Driver Services facility and present your current license/ID and renewal notice. - Visit ilsos.gov online services if you received a pin renewal notice. - Take the appropriate exam(s), if applicable. - Pay the appropriate fee and have a new photo taken.
+- Visit a DMV and present your current license/ID. - Visit ilsos.gov online services if you received a pin renewal notice. - Take the appropriate exam(s), if applicable. - Pay the appropriate fee and have a new photo taken.

-If you are unable to surrender your current driver's license or ID card, you must present proof of signature.
+If you cannot surrender your current driver's license or ID card, you must present proof of signature.
 If you need to change your address, you must present one residency document if you hold a standard driver's license or ID card and two residency documents if you hold a REAL ID.
 If you do not have your current driver's license or ID card or you need to make changes, you must present documentation of the following:

 - Proof of date of birth;

-- Social Security number:
+- Social Security number;

 - Proof of residency if you are requesting an address change to appear on the document (two documents if applying for REAL ID and one document if applying for standard issued); and

 - Proof of written signature.